Lent and fasting seem to go together naturally in some Christian churches, while others consider this form of self-denial a personal, private matter.

 Lent and Fasting in the Catholic ChurchThe Roman Catholic Church has a long tradition of fasting and Lent.
 Unlike most other Christian churches, the Catholic Church has specific regulations for its members covering Lenten fasting.

-Not only do Catholics fast on Ash Wednesday and Good Friday, but they also abstain from meat on those days and all the Fridays during Lent.
-Fasting does not mean complete denial of food, however.
 On fast days, Catholics are allowed to eat one full meal and two smaller meals which, together, do not constitute a full meal.
 Young children, the elderly, and persons whose health would be affected are exempt from fasting regulations.

 Fasting is associated with prayer and alms giving as spiritual disciplines to take a person's attachment away from the world and focus it on God and Christ's sacrifice on the cross.